superlucky84/lithent/README.md

 # lithent

-> A lightweight Virtual DOM UI library
+> An extensible virtual DOM library for lightweight use in a variety of environments.

 Lithent were developed to make it easy to insert Virtual DOM component fragments into pages already drawn with SSR, and are intended to be